Nathan-CSE/sc-take-home/README.md

 # sc-interns-2024

+The technical take home for 2024 internship applications.

 ## My comments/notes
 - My implementation for the take-home involves using three data structures when creating the driver: